 - Explore gratitude for what your body can do.
-For example, a pianist may express gratitude for their fingers for being quick, nimble and allowing beautiful musical expression with the piano.
+For example, a pianist may express gratitude for their fingers for being quick, and nimble, and allowing beautiful musical expression with the piano.
 Once you’ve identified this place of gratitude, offer a moment of somatic curiosity towards that body part.

 - Invite curiosity about the people and places you follow on social media.
 What sensations are present in your body as you scroll through your feed?
 Does this invite joy or discomfort?
 Consider using embodied discernment in choosing who to follow on social media.

-While many people are fearful of this step, the courage to unpack repressed beliefs, feelings and needs, can provide a sense of liberation, freedom and relief.
+While many people are fearful of this step, the courage to unpack repressed beliefs, feelings, and needs, can provide a sense of liberation, freedom, and relief.
 Wherever you are on this journey, allow yourself time and compassion during this important step.
-Developing lasting change with body image may be slow yet meaningful.
+Developing lasting changes in body image may be slow yet meaningful.